What Is Champagne Vinegar?

 The lighter, more mild taste of champagne vinegar makes it an ideal choice for lighter dishes where a heavier vinegar might overpower the other flavor notes.
 Champagne vinegar is a particularly excellent choice for a light salad made with delicate greens.
 It also makes an excellent dressing for other light vegetables, such as asparagus.
 Champagne vinegar is also a good choice for marinating chicken, fish or shrimp, though it is a bit too light to be an ideal pairing with heavier red meats.
 Its lighter flavor also makes it an excellent complement to fruit in various dishes, including fruit salad and fruit salsa.

 Before purchasing, ensure that the champagne vinegar has been made using the types of grapes outlined above.
 If it has been made with other types of grapes, or does not have the types of grapes listed, then you cannot be sure that you are getting real champagne vinegar.
 We make our PARASOL champagne vinegar from Chardonnay grapes in California to get the best taste.
 We also add navel oranges to enhance the light acidic flavor and to add some complexity to the flavor profile while still keeping it mild.

-Also look for vinegar with a harvest date printed on it so you can be sure you are using it before it passes the peak of freshness.
 After opening the vinegar, you should use it within six months to get the greatest flavor from it.
 You should also store your vinegar in a cool, dry, dark place, as sunlight and heat can negatively affect the longevity of vinegar.

 If you are looking for a high-quality champagne vinegar, then definitely check out our PARASOL champagne vinegar.Try Our Champagne Vinegar